The Ultimate eCommerce Guide to Affiliate Marketing

-Pro tip: share and engage with influencers’ posts and build a community around it.
+Pro tip: share and engage with influencers’ posts and build a community around them.
 Then these experts will feel really appreciated and would like to work with you to promote your product.

 But, organic social media takes a long time.
+And not all the platforms allow you to link directly to your product pages.
 It’s definitely more of a long-term play, so how do you speed things up?

 You use cold email outreach!
 Cold emails are one of the most powerful ways to build relationships.
 As a marketer, I have built countless relationships from people cold-emailing me and I expect to get goodies in my inbox every week (and I do).